Tamsin Stuart Art

 Framed acrylic on canvas panel

-This strawberry flower painting is named after a dear late neighbour we said goodbye to a few years ago.
+This strawberry flower painting is named after a dear late neighbour we said goodbye to quite a while back.

-We miss hearing her singing in her garden and the lovely chats over the fence but we still have the strawberry plants she gave the kids and each summer they are still going strong in her memory.
+Miss hearing her singing to herself in her garden and our lovely chats over the fence.
+But we still have the strawberry plants she gave the kids and each summer they are still going strong in her memory.

 And every time we pick a strawberry to scoff we say 'Thank you Joyce'.